mbonat/rubyonrailstutor/lesson4.md

 1. READ a data model

-  > READ also can mean 'retrieve and look at', records can be retrieved in many wads, by record id, by content, by position in the database...
+  > READ also can mean 'retrieve and look at', records can be retrieved in many ways, by record id, by content, by position in the database...

   ```ruby
     message = Message.find(messageid)